Affect Heuristic – Definition:

 Implications for digital marketing:

-The affect heuristic demonstrates the importance of getting an emotional response from your marketing activity.
+The affect heuristic indicates that an emotional message or image can be persuasive because it can result in impulsive decisions.
 Ensure you consider how visitors may relate emotionally to your value proposition and content.

 This ad from AccuQuote.com uses powerful imagery and copy to communicate the benefits of life insurance using an emotional story.